 Why Choose Senior Shelter Dogs?

-We started adopting senior dogs because we figured they make good pets without many of the downsides that come with a puppy.
+We started adopting senior dogs because we figured they make good pets without many of the drawbacks that come with a younger animal.
 We continue to adopt seniors because we have found them to be endearing companions and loyal friends.